Skip to main content

 An example of the Table of Contents block

-The Table of Contents block can enhance the overall experience of visiting a webpage.
+Toggling on the Table of Contents setting within a header can enhance the overall experience of visiting a webpage.
 Certain webpages benefit from the inclusion of a table of contents.
 In particular, pages that are long-form in nature.
 Some common examples are:

 • In-depth articles